 We stand upon the shoulders of the Tribal Legacy project and its huge achievements in order to continue honoring tribal legacies.
 If you do not find a Teaching that might work for your classroom here on our site, we encourage you to consult the videos to create additional Teachings along the lines of our demonstration curricula, which has a strong emphasis on a place-based approach and a recognition of the need to address a range of abilities, what we call multiliteracies.

 We are also motivated by recent gains in legislation, where schools are now required to teach a more balanced history that includes indigenous experiences and voices.
-Here we recognize Indian Education for All (State of Montana) and Since Time Immemorial (State of Washington), and Tribal History/Shared History (State of Oregon), as stellar examples.
-We hope to help provide some desperately needed materials to help educators meet these new mandates.
+Here we recognize Indian Education for All (State of Montana), Since Time Immemorial (State of Washington), and Tribal History/Shared History (State of Oregon), as stellar examples.
+We are honored to contribute some desperately needed materials to help educators meet these new mandates.
 We are also proud to have the endorsement of the North Dakota Native American Essential Understandings Project.
 Please see their Teachings of Our Elders web page.

-Sponsors for this project include the National Park Service, Lewis and Clark National Historic Trail, and the University of Oregon.
+Sponsors for the Honoring Tribal Legacies project include the National Park Service, Lewis and Clark National Historic Trail, and the University of Oregon.